adolfomarver/ipcaster/README.md

 # IPCaster
 > Video Server Microservice

 IPCaster is an application capable of simultaneously sending several MPEG-TS files through an IP network to remote endpoints.
-The IP encapsulation is based on the SMPTE2022-2 standard, the sending real-time bitrate of the stream will match the bitrate of the file so it can be received, decoded and rendered in real-time the endpoints.
+The IP encapsulation is based on the SMPTE2022-2 standard, the sending real-time bitrate of the stream will match the bitrate of the file so it can be received, decoded and rendered in real-time at the endpoints.

 IPCaster can be run as an standalone service controlled through its REST API, or can be also executed as a video sender command line application.